jeslaspravin/CoPaT/ReadMe.md

 copat::JobSystemTaskType<..., /*EnqAtInitialSuspend*/ true, /*EnqueueInThread*/ EJobThreadType::MainThread, /*Priority*/ Priority_Low> mainThreadJob();
 ```

-> *Note that calling this coroutines will always enqueue to back of jobs queue even if the current thread is same as coroutine's enqueue thread!
-This could be used to defer some job in the same thread.*
+> *Note that calling this coroutine will always enqueue to the back of the queue even if the current thread is the same as the coroutine's enqueue thread!
+This could be used to defer some jobs in the same thread.*

 ## Switching job thread
 You can switch between threads in the middle of job manually using `template <EJobThreadType SwitchToThread> struct SwitchJobThreadAwaiter`

-> *Note that using `SwitchJobThreadAwaiter` will enqueue to back of jobs queue even if the current thread is same as switching to thread!
-This could be used to defer some job in the same thread.*
+> *Note that using `SwitchJobThreadAwaiter` will enqueue to the back of the queue even if the current thread is the same as switching to the thread!
+This could be used to defer some jobs in the same thread.*

 ```cpp
 // copat::JobSystemEnqTask<EJobThreadType::WorkerThreads, Priority_Normal> is just specialization of copat::JobSystemTaskType with boolean to decide which thread to enqueue this task